ayush9h/Detect-Anything/README.md

 ## Detect Anything(DAM) Guide
 Install the YOLOv3 weights from https://pjreddie.com/darknet/yolo/

 Important commands to initialize the project locally

+- Delete the references folder when repository cloned on your local systems..

 - For frontend folder(sequentially follow each commands)
 ```